almeidas-tatiane/robust-api-performance/README.md

 - [How to Run Locally](#️-how-to-run-this-project-locally)
 - [Performance Test Plan](#-performance-test-plan)

 ---

+## 🔧 Upcoming Tasks
+- [ ] Deploy the application to AWS
+- [ ] Configure EC2 with JMeter, Prometheus, Grafana
+- [ ] Create and execute JMeter scripts
+- [ ] Collect results and screenshots
+- [ ] Write test report summarizing results and insights

+---
 ## ⚡ Designed for Performance Testing
-This API was created specifically to practice performance testing with tools like Apache JMeter,K6 and Gatling.
+This API was created specifically to practice performance testing using tools like Apache JMeter, K6, and Gatling

 Features include:
 - Dynamic data handling